MikeJaredS/hermiter/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES.

-There was 1 NOTE:

-Days since last update: 2

-Explanation: Fixed ASAN issues picked up with clang.
-This is a re-submission.